 These steps don't apply if your account uses Single-Sign-On (SSO) with a third-party identity provider.
 Learn more

 - Click Users.

-- Click next to the user and choose Reset password.
-Or at the top of the user's account page, click .
+- Click Reset password either on the user list or at the top of the user's account page.

 To see either of these options you must be signed in with an administrator account that has reset password privileges.